Plantar Fasciitis

 Symptoms of plantar fasciitis may include:

-- The pain may be described as sharp, aching and burning.
+- Pain described as sharp, aching and/or burning.

 Factors that may play a role in the development of plantar fasciitis include: